joejo-joestar/uni-codes/README.md

-# Codes from CSE Labs Throught the Years
+# Codes from Different Courses Throught the Years

-This is just a repo to store all (most of) the codes from all the different cs labs thoughout the cse course :)
+This is just a repo to store all (most of) the codes from all the different cse courses :)